Getting Started with Tracy

 Visualization of Errors and Exceptions

-Surely, you know how PHP reports errors: there is something like this in the page source code:
+You surely know how PHP reports errors: it prints something like this into the page's source code:

 Parse error: syntax error, unexpected '}' in HomePresenter.php on line 15

-It is not so easy to navigate through this output.
-If you enable Tracy, both errors and exceptions are displayed in a completely different form:
+Navigating such output isn't exactly easy.
+If you enable Tracy, errors and exceptions are displayed in a completely different form:

-And you know what?
+And guess what?
 Fatal errors are captured and displayed in the same way.
-No need to install any extension (click for live example):
+Without needing to install any extensions.

-Errors like a typo in a variable name or an attempt to open a nonexistent file generate reports of E_NOTICE or E_WARNING level.
-These can be easily overlooked and/or can be completely hidden in a web page graphic layout.
+Errors like a typo in a variable name or an attempt to open a non-existent file generate reports at the E_NOTICE or E_WARNING level.
+These can be easily overlooked within the page's graphical layout, or even be completely invisible (unless you look at the source code).
 Let Tracy manage them:

 Debugger::$strictMode = true; // display all errors